$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: The GLUCOSE Dataset and Task

-In the original experiment, \citet{mostafazadeh-etal-2020-glucose} curated a test set of 500 ``unambiguous examples with clear gold answers'' and preserved the rest of the 670K examples for training.
-After training several models, they ran an automated evaluation using SacreBLEU~\cite{post-2018-call}, where their best-performing model was a pretrained T5 model~\cite{t5} further fine-tuned on GLUCOSE data.
-It achieved a 71.26 average BLEU across the 10 dimensions on predicting general rules and a 75.65 average for the specific rules.
-We replicate their experiments using the parameters from their paper, achieving slightly lower BLEU scores (66.2 \& 70.7, respectively; See Section \ref{sec:results}) due to resource limitations.
-They performed a human evaluation using a custom MTurk task, where workers rated model outputs (the specific and general rules) for correctness on a 4-point Likert scale (“completely incorrect,” “almost incorrect,” “almost correct,” “completely correct”) mapped to a numerical scale of 0-3.
-Their T5 model scored an average 2.5/3 across all 10 dimensions in the human evaluation (compared to 2.8/3 for gold standard answers).
-For context, their closest baseline got a 2.21/3 average.
+In this paper, we compare to their best model, a finetuned T5 model~\cite{t5}, which achieved a 71.26 average SacreBLEU~\cite{post-2018-call} across the 10 dimensions on predicting general rules and a 75.65 average for the specific rules.\footnote{Our best-effort replication of their experiments achieves slightly lower BLEU scores (66.2 \& 70.7, respectively) due to resource limitations (detailed in Appendix \ref{ssec:repro}).} The models were also rated for ``correctness'' using crowdsourcing, where their T5 model scored 2.5/3 averaged across all 10 dimensions on a 4-point Likert scale mapped to a numerical scale of 0-3.
+For context, their closest baseline got a 2.21/3 average and the gold standard was 2.8/3.